 "The falcon whom I rescued from the pit brought them to me," said the hunter.

-Now when the man looked on the gems, he craved them, and he said to the hunter, “These gems belong to the queen.
+Now when the man looked on the gems, he craved them.
+He said to the hunter, "These gems belong to the queen.
 She thinks someone has stolen them.
 I have been sent to find them.
 Unless I tell, nobody will ever know where they are.
 So, my friend, let us divide them.
 You keep half, and give half to me.
-Thus shall we both gain wealth and no one be the wiser.”
+Thus shall we both gain wealth and no one be the wiser."

 "Then, my honest fellow," sneered the man, "you shall go to the palace as my prisoner."